Two of the most common questions on YouTube’s help forum are

 It is against YouTube’s terms of service to download videos without authorization.
-Therefore inviting viewers to download your video (in the description, comments or video itself) via a third-party service would be encouraging viewers to violate YouTube’s terms of service.
+Therefore inviting viewers to download your video from YouTube (in the description, comments or video itself) via a third-party service would be encouraging viewers to violate YouTube’s terms of service.
 This falls under the policy on encouraging terms of service violations: https://support.google.com/youtube/answer/2801981

 10.2 Videos showing and links leading to software or game cracks, hacks, mods, cheats or exploits

 YouTube does not want its services used to undermine other products.
 Videos involving cracks, cheats and hacks are never a good idea.
 Whether a video with mods is OK mainly depends on the policy of the game or software developer.